-An IDF court Tuesday night extended by one week the house arrest of Sgt. (res.)
-Aviad Frija who shot dead Yuval Doron Castleman, after he shot and killed two Hamas terrorists in Jerusalem then raised his hands and pleaded for his life as he faced Frija’s weapon pointed at him.
+An IDF court is due to decide Tuesday night whether reservist Sgt. (res) Aviad Frija - who shot dead Israeli civilian Yuval Doron Castleman, who himself had killed two Hamas terrorists in Jerusalem before raising his hands to plead for his life - will remain in house arrest as he has been since early December.

 In security camera footage, Castleman can be seen dashing with his gun from the other side of the and shooting at the attackers.

-Next, Frija aims at Castleman, who kneels, raises his arms as a sign of surrender, and opens his shirt before Frija shoots him.
+Castleman kneels, raises his arms as a sign of surrender and opens his shirt before Frija shoots him.

 Finally, Frija and another soldier involved were questioned under caution, though the police and the prosecution still have not selected a potential charge.

-In past cases where IDF soldiers killed Palestinians while breaking the rules of engagement, such as shooting someone who has surrendered, the charges have usually not been murder, but either manslaughter/second degree murder or even negligent homicide.
+In past cases where IDF soldiers killed Palestinians while breaking the rules of engagement, such as shooting someone who has surrendered, the charges have usually not been murder, but either manslaughter/second degree murder or even mere negligent homicide.

-Whereas murder can carry a life sentence, manslaughter convictions of IDF soldiers have often carried sentences of under two years.
-Negligent homicide convictions have carried sentences of weeks to several months.
+Whereas murder can carry a life sentence or at least several decades, manslaughter convictions of IDF soldiers have often carried sentences of under two years or even under a year.

-Despite the seemingly airtight video evidence that Frija shot Castleman while his hands were raised, The Jerusalem Post understands that Frija claimed that after Castleman raised his hands he made other suspicious movements with his hands.
+Despite the seemingly airtight video evidence that Frija shot Castleman while his hands were raised, the Jerusalem Post understands that Frija claimed that after Castleman raised his hands, he made other suspicious movements with his hands.

 Though Frija consented to a polygraph test, the investigation so far has uncovered significant gaps between the testimony of the soldier and evidence found at the scene of the shooting.